basham/swit-workshop-rxjs/README.md

 Fork this repo if you want to save progress on your exercises to GitHub.

-Open a terminal window and navigate to a folder which will hold a clone of this repo.
+Open a terminal window.
+Navigate to a folder which will hold a clone of this repo.

 ```
 cd ~/GitHub
 ```

-Clone or download this repo.
+Clone this repo.

 ```
 git clone https://github.com/basham/swit-workshop-rxjs.git
 ```

-Open the folder in terminal.
+Open the folder.

 ```
 cd swit-workshop-rxjs/